Misogyny, Cultural Nihilism & Oppositional Politics: Reception

 Haddon praised the "insightful, original analysis".

-Ursula Heise of Columbia University praised the content about the analysis of the roles of female characters in the works but argued the "theoretical assumptions" in the text were "less persuasive".
+Ursula K. Heise of Columbia University praised the content about the analysis of the roles of female characters in the works but argued the "theoretical assumptions" in the text were "less persuasive".

 Gregory B. Lee of the University of Hong Kong argued that the book had "impressive and well-argued, passionate readings" of the works of literature.
 He praised the "passionate commitment to illuminate" these issues in the culture of China and the "breadth of the author's knowledge and the clarity of her historical purview".

 Wu stated she was interested in the work due to its focus on gender relations and issues on Chinese politics and culture as expressed in the works written by these authors.
 According to Wu, the "images of women" present in the authors' works was the aspect that most interested her.

 Wendy Larson of the University of Oregon wrote that Misogyny, Cultural Nihilism & Oppositional Politics is "especially valuable when it is paired with historical studies of women's position in premodern and modern China."